Monstrance clock

 The monstrance clock, or mirror clock, is a type of clock that was developed during the Renaissance (1300 AD – 1600 AD).
-It is cross-shaped and typically either gold or silver in colour but can feature both colours.
-They used to play an important part in a church ritual and often incorporated sacred figures as part of the design.
-The clock made use of a rotating ball at the top or in the base to indicate the time of day.
+It is cross-shaped and typically either gold or silver in colour but can be both.
+They used to play an important part in church ritual and often incorporated sacred figures as part of the design.
+Such clocks often used a rotating ball at its top or base to indicate the time of day.
 Monstrance clocks and crucifix clocks remained fashionable until the eighteenth century.

-Pop culture references include the song "Monstrance Clock" by the band Ghost.
-The song itself has themes of satanic ritual, rather than Renaissance-age Catholicism.